trothr/znetboot/clefonvm.md

 ![filetrans.png](images/filetrans.png)

-Files in CMS are identified with a filename, a blank, and then a filetype.
+Files in CMS are identified with a filename, a single blank character, and then a filetype.
 Therefore `znetboot.exec` must be named `znetboot exec` on the “Host File Name” line.
 (This field is not case sensitive, so feel free to enter it as lower case.)
 Similarly for `curl.rexx` and `clefonvm.znetboot`